cloudberrydb/cloudberrydb/gpMgmt/bin/README.gpexpand.md

 	- Prepare new nodes.
 After this, new segments are startable, while not visible yet in the cluster.

-		- lock catalog to prevent catalog modifications on master (details explained in the later section)
+		- lock catalog to prevent catalog modifications on coordinator (details explained in the later section)
-		- copy base files (e.g. catalog tables, xlogs, configuration files) from master to new segments
+		- copy base files (e.g. catalog tables, xlogs, configuration files) from coordinator to new segments
 		- update configurations on new segments, such as dbid, port number in `postgresql.conf`
 		- update `pg_hba.conf` for the new segments to be accessible